 KISS Army – KISS

 The prevalence of the KISS Army laid the foundations for the fandoms of My Chemical Romance, Black Veil Brides and the like.
-Founded in the mid ’70s and still going strong to this day, the KISS Army will likely be active long after their heroes’ final live run, the End Of The Road World Tour, climaxes next year.
+Founded in the mid ’70s and still going strong to this day, the KISS Army will likely be active long after their heroes’ final live run, The End Of The Road World Tour, climaxes in 2022.
 The KISS Army has recruited legions of soldiers over the years and has even reached into the world of politics, former U.S. Secretary of State Condoleeza Rice hitting the headlines in 2008 when she enlisted with the band before their concert in Stockholm.

-Black Hearts Club – Yungblud
+Black Hearts Club – YUNGBLUD

 Creeper Cult – Creeper

 The Creeper Cult are always first on the case when it comes to uncovering the secrets that lie within the Southampton punks’ conceptual records.
-Whether it’s the story of the Callous Heart and James Scythe that belongs to debut album Eternity, In Your Arms, or the new narrative that’s being told on upcoming LP Sex, Death And The Infinite Void, Creeper’s followers buy into the band’s world-building with glee, revelling in untangling the many webs laid down by Will Gould and his cohorts.
-The active Creeper Cult Facebook group helps to foster the strong sense of community that exists around the band, with fans regularly sharing theories about the six-piece’s next move.
+Whether it’s the story of the Callous Heart and James Scythe that belongs to debut album Eternity, In Your Arms, or the narrative that’s being told on 2020 LP Sex, Death And The Infinite Void, Creeper’s followers buy into the band’s world-building with glee, revelling in untangling the many webs laid down by Will Gould and his cohorts.
+The active Creeper Cult Facebook group helps to foster the strong sense of community that exists around the band, with fans regularly sharing theories about the band’s next move.